Updated Wednesday, June 5th, 2021

 If customers have underlying health conditions or are otherwise concerned about contracting COVID-19, they are strongly encouraged to use our contactless curbside options or the CHOMP Delivery service.

 Every table, chair, menu, pen, and check presenter is disinfected after each customer uses them.
-We will use drop cards to inform customers that they’re at a disinfected table.

 Front-of-house and back-of-house staff use timers to signal time to perform an enhanced cleaning and sanitizing schedule for all food contact surfaces.
 This also includes cleaning and disinfecting many non-food contact surfaces (door handles, bathrooms, etc.).